selabhvl/dat110public/week14/week14.md

 - What DNS server(s) have been configured?
 - What default gateways have been configured?

+In case the `config` command does not provide information about DNS server(s) you can use the `nslookup` command-line tool.

 ### Exercise 14.3: Connectivity and routes

 Start a terminal (mac) or a command prompt (windows) on your PC.